 20 g unsalted peanuts, dry roasted

 2 tablespoons lime juice

 2 tablespoons tamarind juice

-Pound lightly the garlic clove and chilli pepper.
-Add the green beans and pound lightly.
-The aim is to soften the ingredients, not to puree them.
+Coarsely crush the garlic clove and the bird's eye chilli.
+Add the snake bean and pound lightly.
+The purpose is to soften the ingredients, not to puree them.
 Add the seasoning and mix with the mortar and a large spoon.
-Beware, once you have added the seasoning, don't look inside the mortar while you pound, you may be splashed in the eyes!
+Be careful, once you have added the seasoning, do not look inside the mortar while you are pounding, you could get splashed in the eyes!